Learn More About Wild Kin Forest School

 Homeschool Enrichment: ages 5-9

-Our own children may be present in the program on any given day (Colibri age 1, Willa age 1, and Sonny age 3).
+Our own children may be present in the program on any given day: Colibri and Willa, both age 1, (in the preschool group) and Sonny age 3 (in the preschool or homeschool group) they are included in our ratio.

 We have some flexibility on the ages we serve depending on the child.
 Reach out if your child is under 3 or over 9 but you think they might be a good fit.